mingchaoliao/mingchaoliao.github.io/_posts/2020-04-25-ckad-exam-guide.md

 ### How to Set a Multi-line Value in the ConfigMap?

-It is actually not a Kubernetes specific trick.
+It is not a Kubernetes specific trick.
 It is related to the knowledge of how to set a multi-line value in a Yaml file.

 Consider the question below:
 > Create a `ConfigMap` with a key `NGINX_CONFIG` and value: